trufi-association/osm-search-data-export/README.md

 ## Output types

 * json - Write search data to a JSON file
-* json-compact - Write search data to a JSON file in a more compact style
+* json-compact - Write search data to a JSON file in a more compact style - **this is the style required by Trufi-Core based apps for the `search.json`**
 * sqlite - Write search data into a SQLite db file');
 * memory - Write data into a local variable
 * multi - Wraps multiple outputs